Spouse or Fiancé(e) Visa Attorneys Serving the Cleveland Area

 Based in Ohio and Serving the U.S.

 U.S. citizens and lawful permanent residents may petition for their foreign national spouses.
 If their spouse is living abroad they can process through the consulate.
 If their spouse is already here, they can file to adjust their status.
 U.S. citizens may apply for fiancé or fiancée visas before they marry.
 Although the process of getting a spouse or fiancé(e) visa may seem easy, there are roadblocks and obstacles to overcome.
 The best way to do this is by hiring an experienced family-based visa immigration attorney.
-Call us today and schedule a case assessment; 216-970-7102.
+Call us today and schedule a case assessment with a Cleveland immigration lawyer; 216-970-7102.

 For foreign national spouses living abroad, the primary avenue is as follows:

 First, the U.S. citizen or permanent resident files a visa petition.
 Citizens and permanent residents can petition for green cards on behalf of their foreign national spouses.
 They do so by filing a Form I-130 visa petition.
 U.S. citizen petitions for their spouses are called “immediate relative petitions.”
 This means that upon approval the spouse moves immediately on to the next step.
 Permanent residents are subject to quotas.
 These quotas allow only so many visas each year.
 There is a wait list.
 This should not discourage permanent residents from filing for their spouses but they should do so with appropriate expectations.
 These quotas should encourage permanent residents to file for naturalization so their spouses become immediate relatives.